MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-concepts.md

 ms.date: 04/16/2024
 ---

-# What are Apache Airflow Jobs?
+# What is Apache Airflow Job?

 > [!NOTE]
-> Apache Airflow Jobs are powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Apache Airflow job is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

-Apache Airflow Jobs are the next generation of Azure Data Factory's Workflow Orchestration Manager.
-Data Factory in Fabric offers serverless pipelines for data process orchestration, data movement with 100+ managed connectors, and visual transformations with the mapping data flow.
+Apache Airflow job is the next generation of Azure Data Factory's Workflow Orchestration Manager.

-Data Workflows is a simple and efficient way to create and manage [Apache Airflow](https://airflow.apache.org) environments, enabling you to run data pipelines at scale with ease.
-Developers can focus on writing business logic without worrying about the underlying infrastructure.
-It abstracts away the complexities of distributed systems, allowing developers to build resilient and scalable DAGs.
+It is a simple and efficient way to create and manage [Apache Airflow](https://airflow.apache.org) orchestration jobs, enabling you to run Directed Acyclic Graphs (DAGs) at scale with ease.
+It is the part of Fabric's Data Factory that empowers you with a modern data integration experience to ingest, prepare and transform data from a rich set of data sources (for example, databases, data warehouse, Lakehouse, real-time data, and more).

-## When to use Data Workflows?
+## When to use Apache Airflow job?

-Data Workflows is a Managed service that offers allows the users to create and manage Apache Airflow based python DAGs (python code-centric authoring) for defining the data orchestration process without having to manage the underlying infrastructure.
-If you have the Apache Airflow background, or are currently using Apache Airflow, you might prefer to use the Data Workflows.
-On the contrary, if you wouldn't like to write/ manage python-based DAGs for data process orchestration, you might prefer to use pipelines.
+Apache Airflow jobs offers a managed service that enable users to create and manage Python-based DAGs (Directed Acyclic Graphs) for workflow orchestration, without worrying about the underlying infrastructure.
+If you have experience with Apache Airflow or you prefer code-centric approach, this option is ideal.
+In contrast, if you prefer a no-code solution for data orchestration, data pipelines offer a user-friendly alternative that doesn’t require managing or writing Python-based workflows.

 ## Key Features

-Data Workflows in Data Factory for Microsoft Fabric offer a range of powerful features, including:
+Microsoft Fabric hosted Apache Airflow job offer a range of powerful features, including:

 | Key Features                                                                       | Data Workflows in Fabric | Workflow Orchestration Manager in ADF |
 | ---------------------------------------------------------------------------------- | ------------------------ | ------------------------------------- |